cliffjsgit/class4-slides/slides.md

 # Exercise 10.2
 #
-# Grading Guidelines:
-# - No answer variable is needed.
-Grading script will call function.
-# - Function "cum_sum" should output a list of integers that is a stepping
-# cumlative sum of all integers in the nested lists.
-#
 # 1. Write a function called cum_sum that takes a list of numbers and returns the
 # cumulative sum; that is, a new list where the ith element is the sum of the
 # first i + 1 elements from the original list.
 For example: